-If regulators approve the acquisition, Netflix would control an estimated 43% of global subscription streaming subscribers by combining the industry's largest platform (over 300 million paid members) with Warner's century-old studio, the HBO brand, and franchises including Harry Potter and DC superheroes.
-The DOJ launched an in-depth antitrust review on January 22, 2026, after issuing second requests on January 16 that significantly extended the regulatory timeline.
-The merger faces fierce opposition from Hollywood unions, theater owners, antitrust advocates, and bipartisan lawmakers.
-Paramount has called the combination "presumptively unlawful," arguing it would exceed the traditional 30% market share antitrust threshold.
-Sarandos is scheduled to testify before a Senate antitrust hearing in February 2026.
-Meanwhile, Paramount's hostile bid has faltered—only 6.8% of WBD shares were tendered by the January 21 deadline, prompting Paramount to extend its offer to February 20 and file a lawsuit against WBD's board.
+If regulators approve, Netflix would control an estimated 43% of global subscription streaming subscribers by combining over 300 million paid members with Warner's century-old studio, the HBO brand, and franchises including Harry Potter and DC superheroes.
+The DOJ launched an in-depth antitrust review on January 22, 2026, after second requests on January 16 extended the regulatory timeline.
+The merger faces fierce opposition from Hollywood unions, theater owners, antitrust advocates, and bipartisan lawmakers, with Paramount calling it "presumptively unlawful" and arguing it would exceed the 30% market share antitrust threshold.

 Total enterprise value of the Netflix–Warner Bros. deal